PirataNervo/IONIC_minimums/README.md

 To add classes just make a POST request to serverip:3000/api/subjects with the 'name' parameters specified.

 To use the mobile app apk (Android), you may need to setup the server on a live server (the emulator may not be able to access the computer's localhost).
 You can configure the ApiData service to change the URL of the API in the /client/www/js/app.js file.

+To debug using the Android emulator do: ionic platform android ionic build android ionic emulate android